New Mexico Advance Directive Form

 Revocation

-The principal can revoke their advance directive by any of the following[2]:
+The principal can revoke the designation of health care agent by any of the following[2]:

 • Signing a written revocation.